YiyoChimal/NASA_Space_Apps_2024_Mecha_Cintli/README.md

 2. **Set Up Your Farm Profile**:
    Enter details about your crops, location, and farm size to receive customized recommendations.

-   > [!TIP]
-   > The more details you provide in your farm profile, the more accurate and useful the recommendations will be.

 3. **Connect Sensors (Optional)**:
    Enhance data accuracy by connecting soil and weather sensors to monitor conditions in real-time.

-   > [!IMPORTANT]
-   > Regularly update the sensors' readings and profile information to get the most accurate insights and alerts.

 4. **Start Receiving Insights**:
    Stay updated with alerts and notifications that keep you informed about potential threats to your crops.